IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-> Note that the inventory key entry refers to the inventory directory in the default section.
+> Note that the `inventory` key in the `[defaults]` section points to the `inventory/` directory.
 The plugins listed in the inventory section enable the creation of a dynamic inventory by merging all files in the directory.

-Since we have already completed the `~/.ssh/config` file, we are ready to test the SSH connection to the hypervisor called `hypervisor_name`.
+Since you have already completed the `~/.ssh/config` file (as done in [Lab 1](https://md.inetdoc.net/s/f-mfjs-kQ)), you are ready to test the SSH connection to the hypervisor called `hypervisor_name`.

 Here is an extract from the user's SSH configuration file: